midzer/tobii/README.md

 [Play on CodePen](https://codepen.io/rqrauhvmra/pen/rgpjXE)

-For an YouTube video, create a link with the class name `lightbox` and a `data-id` attribute with the YouTube video ID:
+For a YouTube video, create a link with the class name `lightbox` and a `data-id` attribute with the YouTube video ID:

 ```html
 <a href="#" data-type="youtube" data-id="KU2sSZ_90PY" class="lightbox">